kubos/kubos/docs/os-docs/using-kubos-linux.rst

 to do the following:

-- Connect an FTDI cable to the pins of the UART port (please refer to the UART section of the appropriate `Working with {board}` document for details about the default SLIP UART port for the board)
+- Connect an FTDI cable to the pins of the UART port (please refer to the UART section of the appropriate :ref:`Working with {board} <system-guides>` document for details about the default SLIP UART port for the board)

     - Ground -> Ground
     - TX -> RX